CHR. Did you meet with no other assault as you came?

 CHR.
 This town of Fair-speech, said

-Christian, I have heard of; and, as I remember, they say it is a wealthy place.
+Christian, I have heard of; and, as I remember, they say it

 BY-ENDS.
 Yes, I will assure you that it